OutdatedVersion/github-secrets-viewer-action/README.md

 provided content.

 A GPG private key will be generated on every invocation of this action.
 That private key is used in conjunction with a public key you provide to encrypt the provided content.
-You may than access, and remove, the output on disk however works for you.
+You may then access, and remove, the output on disk however works for you.

 The exact code GitHub will run can be audited at `dist/index.js`.